llvm/llvm-project/llvm/docs/DirectX/DXILResources.rst

 For TypedBuffer, the element type must be an scalar integer or floating point type, or a vector of at most 4 such types.
-For RawBuffer the type can be an integer, floating point, vecvtor, or struct type.
+For RawBuffer the type can be an integer, floating point, vector, or struct type.
 HLSL's ByteAddressBuffer is represented as a RawBuffer with an `i8` element type.

 These types are generally used by BufferLoad and BufferStore operations, as